moonsettler/hwba/README.md

 ## Motivation

 The line of thought that led to the development of hardware wallets can be extended to all parts of ones digital life and security.
-Securely managing keys and passwords and other secrets is a daunting task, various password managers revel the critical secrets in plain text at one point or an other.
+Securely managing keys and passwords and other secrets is a daunting task, various password managers reveal the critical secrets in plain text at one point or an other.
 Same is true for some popular 2FA solutions where a shared secret is exposed as plain text upon registration.

 ## Concept